 Dylan: The second aspect is the general graphic design, especially when it comes to card effects or other mechanical symbols.
 We made the huge mistake of taking very verbose iconography to SPIEL17.
-We hoped people would “decode” the symbols themselves but actually everyone needed to have an explanation or look them up on a cheat sheet.
+We hoped people would “decode” the symbols themselves.
+In reality, everyone needed to look them up on a cheat sheet.
 If that’s the case, all of those 4 or 5 symbol strings can be reduced to a single symbol.

 Dylan: This was massive because visual learners were totally shut out of the whole concept of upgrading their café with decorations since the verbal explanation went in one ear and out the other.
 It was made even worse because the cards were basically like hieroglyphics to them.
 They missed the benefit of doing so completely and therefore ignored this aspect of the game, eliminating this part of the story and experience for themselves.